Rust vs Julia in scientific computing

 Stacktrace:

-A language that offers the TOP type (which is Any in Julia) can not have a full static analysis like Rust as a language with a strict type system.
+A language that offers the TOP type (which is Any in Julia) can't have a full static analysis like Rust as a language with a strict type system.

 Even JET is transparent about this in its README: